DanMillerM2/UnstableSlopes/Coregistration.md

 See <a href="#fig-canopy" class="quarto-xref">Figure 11</a> below.
 The
-left panel shows elevation differences draped on a shaded relief image for a portion of the overlapping 2006 and 2017 DTMs after coregistration, the right panel shows an aerial photo view of the same area.
+left panel shows elevation differences draped on a shaded relief image for a portion of the overlapping 2006 and 2017 DTMs after coregistration; the right panel shows an aerial photo view of the same area.
 Over the low-gradient, low-relief, and unforested fields and pastures, differences between the two DTMs are minor.
 Over the forested hillslopes, the speckled pattern in the left panel indicates variability